fieldsets/fieldsets-logger-fluentbit/README.md

 # Fieldsets Event Logger

-We utilize the lightweight Fluent Bit log forwarder to centralize our logs and create our custom fieldsets container events.
+We utilize the lightweight Fluent Bit log aggregator to centralize our logs and create our custom fieldsets container events.
 These events are recorded in our PostgreSQL database as a table that is partitioned by year/month.
 For speed purposes, the tables found in the PostgreSQL `pipeline` schema do not write to the Write-Ahead-Log (WAL) and are set as `UNLOGGED`.

 You can run this logger as a docker service or you can follow the instructions here to install a standalone binary.
 This binary can the be utilized with the included conf files.